EnterpriseDB/hdfs_fdw/README.md

     * `auth_type`:  NOSASL or LDAP.
 Specify which authentication type is required while connecting to the Hive or Spark server.
 Default is unspecified and the FDW uses the username option in the user mapping to infer the auth_type.
 If the username is empty or not specified it uses NOSASL otherwise it uses LDAP.
     * `connect_timeout`:  Connection timeout, default value is 300 seconds.
     * `query_timeout`:  Query timeout is not supported by the Hive JDBC driver.
+    * `fetch_size`:  A user-specified value that is provided as a parameter to the JDBC API setFetchSize .
+The default value is 10,000..
+    * `log_remote_sql`:  If true , logging will include SQL commands executed on the remote hive server and the number of times that a scan is repeated.
+The default is false.
+    * `use_remote_estimate`:  Include the use_remote_estimate to instruct the server to use EXPLAIN commands on the remote server when estimating processing costs.
+By default, use_remote_estimate is false, and remote tables are assumed to have 1000 rows.

 HDFS can be used through either Hive or Spark.
 In this case both Hive and Spark store metadata in the configured metastore.
 In the metastore databases and tables can be created using HiveQL.
 While creating foreign table object for the foreign server the following can be specified in options: